KaliKiu/PosixAfkDetector/README.md

 ```

-Still work in progress, adding additional API Functions such as:
+Still work in progress, adding additional API Functions such as:<br>
-\n-Callback Function
+-Callback Function<br>
-\n-Compatibility with multi-process environments, including inter-process communication and piping.
+-Compatibility with multi-process environments, including inter-process communication and piping.<br>